+\end{enumerate} All protocols above except for the uniform one need knowledge of $\floor{\log\log n}$.
+Note that the state space of the uniform protocol is bounded only \whplong/; with negligible probability, an agent might need arbitrarily many states.
+Since this is not covered in the original population model (where agents are \emph{finite}-state machines), for this protocol we adopt a generalized model~\cite{DBLP:conf/podc/DotyE19} in which agents are modeled as Turing machines (see \cref{sec:uniform-population-protocols}).

-For a constant $s$, our majority results underline an important difference between stabilization and convergence: while our upper bound of $\LDAUOmicron{\log n}$ states is asymptotically tight for any protocol that stabilizes \whp in a subquadratic number of interactions~\cite{DBLP:conf/soda/AlistarhAG18}, our upper bound of $\LDAUOmicron{\log\log n}$ states bypasses this lower bound if one considers convergence instead of stabilization.
+We highlight a few implications of the above results.
+For a constant $s$, our majority results underline an important difference between stabilization and convergence.
+While the $\LDAUTheta{\log n}$ number of states in our stable protocol (\cref{thm:majority_clocks_exact}) is asymptotically tight for any protocol that stabilizes \whplong/ in a subquadratic number of interactions\footnote{Conditioned on some natural properties satisfied by any known protocol, see~\cref{sec:related_literature}.}~\cite{DBLP:conf/soda/AlistarhAG18}, our protocol with $\LDAUTheta{\log\log n}$ states (\cref{thm:convergent-majority}) shows that the $\LDAUOmega{\log n}$ lower bound can be bypassed if one considers convergence instead of stabilization.